Aqueous20/Tropical-Treasures/README.md

 styled the html structure for cart items component

 august 14,2025
 continuing the html structure for cart items component continuing the styling of the html structure for cart items component

+august 15,2025
+continuing the html structure for cart items component continuing styling of html structure for cart items component added logic for cart total in the shop context api added logic to display the number of items in the cart icon